 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL All areas of the school are accessible to everyone including those pupils with SEND.
 St Mary's is all on one level so no need for lifts.
 We have wheel chair accessible classrooms.
 Pupils feel safe and on occasion where bullying should occur, it is dealt with quickly and effectively.
-Lucy Draycott is the Designated Safeguarding Lead (DSL) and the named 'Child in Care' teacher.
+Jacqui Scarborough is the designated 'Safeguarding Officer' and Sarah French is the named 'Child in Care' teacher.
 All areas of the school are uplifting, positive and support learning.
 Teachers focus on rewarding good behaviour to promote a positive learning environment.
 The rewards and sanctions system is robust and displayed around the school.
 Some adapted PE equipment is available.
 Some toilets are adapted by height.
 There are a number of named adults who are 'team-teach' trained.
 We have a disabled toilet.
 Space can be made for simple physiotherapy.
 Specialist equipment in practical lessons enables disabled pupils to be independent.
 Classrooms and corridors are made accessible for pupils with sensory needs.